 The recommended infection-control concept called "Universal Precautions" advocates everyone's blood and body fluids be considered potentially infectious.
 This eliminates the difficulty in determining risk individually.
 Remember, although some bodily fluids have not been documented to transmit pathogens, it is sometimes impossible to tell if blood or another potentially infectious fluid is present.

-Engineering controls minimize exposure in the workplace either by removing or isolating the hazard, such as providing a sharps container for needles, splash guards, and mechanical pipetting devices.
+Engineering controls minimize exposure in the workplace either by designing equipment to isolate the hazard, such as:

-Work practice controls focus on the manner in which tasks are performed.
+Work practice controls focus on the way tasks are performed.
 For example, using disposable gloves when performing emergency care is considered a work practice control.
-Another example of work practice controls is to perform all actions involving potentially infectious material in such a way as to minimize splattering, splashing, and spraying.
+Another example of work practice controls is to perform all actions involving potentially infectious material in a way as to minimize splattering, splashing, and spraying.
 Proper handling and disposal of needles or sharps, contaminated bandages, gauze, or linens is also essential.

-Work practice controls is all about how tasks are performed to minimize exposure.
+Work practice controls focus on how tasks are performed to minimize exposure.

 Hand washing after an exposure can reduce your risk of infection.